 This proxy when properly executed will be voted in the manner directed on the reverse hereof by the Stockholder.
-If no direction is made, this proxy will be voted FOR all nominees listed and for Items 2, 3 and 4.
+If no direction is made, this proxy will be voted FOR Items 1, 2 and 3.

 (Continued and to be dated and signed on the reverse side.)